This gluten-free cupcakes recipe is moist and rich, with flecks of whole vanilla bean throughout the cupcake and whipped coconut cream topping.

 - Place the piping set or plastic bag into the fridge until later.

-- Once your cupcakes are cooked and have cooled completely, you can top them with the coconut whipped cream topping (see example of this in the cooking video above).
+- Once your cupcakes are cooked and have sat on a cooling rack until they reach room temperature, you can top them with the coconut whipped cream topping.

-- Keep your cupcakes in the refrigerator until ready to serve.
+- Keep your frosted cupcakes in the refrigerator until ready to serve.